-You’ll be able to choose from a range of afternoon teas on offer on the 30th and 31st March 2019, including traditional afternoon tea with hot drinks and a handmade Mother’s Day cupcake.
-Or to really celebrate, why not indulge in their Sparkling Mother’s Day option, which comes with a bottle of pink Moscato.
-Both options feature freshly prepared sandwiches, delicious scones and sweet treats with a daily selection of freshly baked cakes to choose from.
+You’ll be able to choose from a range of afternoon teas on offer, including traditional or luxury afternoon tea with hot drinks or a refreshing Pimm's afternoon tea, perfect for a boozy summer's day!
+Or to really celebrate, why not indulge in their sparkling afternoon tea option, which comes with a bottle of prosecco or pink Moscato.
+All options feature freshly prepared sandwiches and delicious scones and many also come with additional sweet treats, offering a daily selection of freshly baked cakes to choose from.

-You’ll even find a children’s afternoon tea menu, perfect for kids under 8, with cheese and ham finger sandwiches, scones and a cupcake.
+You’ll even find a children’s afternoon tea menu, perfect for kids under 8, with cheese and ham finger sandwiches and the choice between a scone and a slice of homemade cake.
 Sure to be a hit, even with the fussiest of eaters!

 Image courtesty of Fleur de Thé

 A classic British seaside holiday doesn’t get much sweeter than Scarborough – that is, until you’ve been to LoveBrew Café.
 Tucked away, just steps from the sights and sounds of Scarborough’s lively sea front and harbour, this quaint little café packs a big punch when it comes to tasty treats.
 And, at just over 10 minutes’ drive from Cayton Bay Holiday Park, it’s an absolute must if you’re staying nearby.